-On completion of a curriculum prescribed for a degree, diploma or certificate, a student must, except where there are formal provisions to the contrary, take examinations in all modules, and the examination may cover the work of the semester/year concerned and/or previous semesters/years, as determined by Senate.

-Examinations for a higher degree in a subject may include questions on the work of the preceding degree.
+- 1.1.1 The duration and the scope of the programmes and assessments for the various degrees, certificates and diplomas shall be as prescribed by Council in consultation with Senate. - 1.1.2 On completion of a curriculum prescribed for a degree, diploma or certificate, a student must, except where there are formal provisions to the contrary, take assessments in all modules, and the assessments may cover the work of the semester/year concerned and/or previous semesters/years, as determined by Senate. - 1.1.3 Assessments for a higher degree in a subject may include questions on the work of the preceding degree. - 1.1.4 Changes to the provisions in this chapter of the Calendar are subject to the approval of the Committee for Learning and Teaching and the Academic Planning Committee.